Hawala

 The system is based on the trust between these lenders and the faith that the money they owe each other will be paid off in the future.

-Tony can approach the hawaladar in his city, Rhodey.
+Step 2: Tony approaches the hawaladar in his city, Rhodey.
 He will have to provide Rhodey with the details like the recipient's name, the city she lives in, and a password.
 After this has been done, Tony will provide Rhodey with the amount he wants Pepper to receive, $1000.

-Rhodey will then contact the hawaladar in Pepper's city, Nick.
+Step 3: Rhodey then contacts the hawaladar in Pepper’s city, Nick.
 Nick will be asked to give Pepper $1000, provided Pepper correctly states the password.
 Thus, Nick will pay the amount to Pepper, deducting the commission to be charged.

-This process takes only a couple of days and will result in Rhodey ultimately paying off the $1000 "debt" to Pepper.
+Step 4: Rhodey ultimately pays off the $1000 “debt” to Pepper.
 However, as no official documents are signed, Nick trusts that Rhodey will settle his dues by paying Pepper.
+This process takes place over the span of a couple days.

 The hawaladars play the most critical role in this system.
 The entire system relies heavily on trust in these money lenders, family relationships, and connections.
 The movement of money in this system mainly occurs between 4 entities: